Image Slider

 Tenjin Area

-The Tenjin area is known to have more specialty stalls with one (Fukuchan-tei) even serving the poisonous fugu (pufferfish).
-This area is one of the most popular with tourists, as most yatai food stalls here offer English and other language menus.
+The Tenjin area is known for its specialty yatai, with one stall (Fukuchan-tei) even serving the poisonous fugu (puffer fish).
+This area is popular with tourists, as many yatai food stalls here offer menus in English and other languages.

 Nakasu Area

-Meandering along the Nakasu Island River, you'll find one of the most vibrant areas for Fukuoka food stalls, with the highest number of yatai.
-These street food stalls are popular with tourists and visitors, and many also have English menus available.
+Meandering along the Nakasu Island River, you'll find one of the liveliest areas for food stalls, boasting the highest number of yatai in Fukuoka.
+These street food stalls are popular with both tourists and locals, and many provide English menus for convenience.

 Nagahama Area

-The Nagahama area is known within Fukuoka as having the largest commercial fish market in Fukuoka, and for having some of the best Hakata ramen yatai stalls; after all, Fukuoka is where it was invented.
+Nagahama is famous for hosting Fukuoka’s largest commercial fish market, and for some of the best Hakata ramen yatai stalls — after all, Fukuoka is where this iconic ramen was born.

 Watanabe-Dori Area

 The Watanabe-Dori area covers a large street between BiVi Fukuoka and Daimaru Fukuoka Tenjin Store.
-It is a relatively new and up-and-coming area for the food stalls.
-There have been a number of new openings and even some existing popular stalls have moved over to this area.
+It is a relatively new and growing hub for yatai, with several new openings and even some popular existing stalls relocating here.

 A night time scene of lit yatai street food stalls